Wateefeh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that deletes all regular files
+script that counts the number of directories and sub-directories in the current directory.